-I was reading a great post on Dan Alatorre’s blog today, 3 Ways to Show a Text Conversation . . . that was talking about how to write text messaging in our manuscripts.
+I was reading a great post on Dan Alatorre’s blog today, “3 Ways to Show a Text Conversation” (that’s no longer available).
+It was talking about how to write text messaging in our manuscripts.
 He presented several ways of accomplishing it, but after some research and feedback he felt only one was a truly worthwhile way.

 I had a thought about what I would assume texting talk should look like when reading a story.
 Here’s my spin: